Thenlie/mdnman/lib/html/global_attributes/translate/index.md

 ---
-title: translate
+title: HTML translate global attribute
+short-title: translate
-slug: Web/HTML/Global_attributes/translate
+slug: Web/HTML/Reference/Global_attributes/translate
 page-type: html-attribute
 browser-compat: html.global_attributes.translate
 ---

 {{HTMLSidebar("Global_attributes")}}

-The **`translate`** [global attribute](/en-US/docs/Web/HTML/Global_attributes) is an [enumerated](/en-US/docs/Glossary/Enumerated) attribute that is used to specify whether an element's _translatable attribute_ values and its {{domxref("Text")}} node children should be translated when the page is localized, or whether to leave them unchanged.
+The **`translate`** [global attribute](/en-US/docs/Web/HTML/Reference/Global_attributes) is an [enumerated](/en-US/docs/Glossary/Enumerated) attribute that is used to specify whether an element's _translatable attribute_ values and its {{domxref("Text")}} node children should be translated when the page is localized, or whether to leave them unchanged.

 It can have the following values: